-- read method: file object method that reads entire file contents into memory - Only works if file has been opened for reading - Contents returned as a string - readline method: file object method that reads a line from the file - Line returned as a string, including ' \n' - Read position: marks the location of the next item to be read from a file
+- read method: file object method that reads entire file contents into memory - Only works if file has been opened for reading - Contents returned as a string - readline method: file object method that reads a line from the file - Line returned as a string, including '\n' - Read position: marks the location of the next item to be read from a file

-This program reads the conte # philosophers.txt file one li def main(): # Open a file named philos infile = open('philosopher nts of the ne at a time. ophers.txt.
-Read three lines from th line1 = infile.readline() line2 = infile.readline() line3 = infile.readline() # Close the file. infile.close() e file Print the data that was # memory. print(line1) print(line2) print(line3) read into Program Output John Locke Call the main function. main() David Hume Edmund Burke 13
+Reading Data From a File # This program reads the contents of the # philosophers.txt file one line at a time. def main(): # Open a file named philosophers.txt. infile = open('philosophers.txt', 'r') # Read three lines from the file line1 = infile.readline() line2 = infile.readline() line3 = infile.readline() # Close the file. infile.close() # Print the data that was read into # memory. print(line1) print(line2) Program Output print(line3) # Call the main function.
+David Hume main() Edmund Burke